 Adams purchased a former brickworks, a 120-acre parcel on the South Hill between 1905 and 1908.
 He then donated the clay quarry portion, approximately 13 acres, to the city for a park.
-Arthur D. Jones took an option on the purchase of the rest of that parcel in 1909.
-That same year Adams sold to the Malloy Brothers and associates, a 640-acre parcel just north of the terminus of the Northwest Boulevard streetcar line which would become the Boulevard Park Addition.
+Arthur D. Jones took an option on the purchase of the rest of that parcel in 1909.18 That same year Adams sold to the Malloy Brothers and associates, a 640-acre parcel just north of the terminus of the Northwest Boulevard streetcar line which would become the Boulevard Park Addition.
 Adams also sold a large parcel at the southeast corner of the city that became the Lincoln Heights Addition.
-Jay Lawyer and W. H. Kiernan, doing business as The Western Trust & Investment Co., platted 600 of the 900 acres of this parcel during the spring of 1909.
-The parcel during the spring of 1909.
+Jay Lawyer and W. H. Kiernan, doing business as The Western Trust & Investment Co., platted 600 of the 900 acres of this parcel during the spring of 1909.19